 2.6.3.
-Acceptance of mediation
+Acceptance of Mediation

-The results of the Committee of Ombudsmen's recommendations will be presented to the Executive Council for approval.
+The results of the Committee of Ombudspersons' recommendations will be presented to the Executive Council for approval.

 2.6.4.
-Move to dismiss
+Move to Dismiss

-If the Committee of Ombudsmen determines that mediation has failed, the President (President-Elect if the dismissal action concerns the President) can move to dismiss the Officer.
-The President, acting on behalf of the Executive Council, the chair of the Ombudsmen Committee, and the Officer being considered for dismissal shall each write formal statements to the Executive Council describing the situation.
-The motion for dismissal must pass with a two-thirds majority of the Executive Council.
+If the Committee of Ombudspersons determines that mediation has failed, the President (President-Elect if the dismissal action concerns the President) can move to dismiss the Officer.
+The President, acting on behalf of the Executive Council, the chair of the Ombudspersons Committee, and the Officer being considered for dismissal shall each write formal statements to the Executive Council describing the situation.
+The motion for dismissal must pass with a supermajority of the Executive Council (two thirds voting in favor of dismissal).

 2.6.5.
-Replacement of dismissed Officer
+Replacement of Dismissed Officer

 When an Officer or Regional Representative is dismissed, the Executive Council shall select a replacement to serve out the dismissed Officer's term.
 In the case of the dismissal of a President, the Executive Council shall choose, by vote, a replacement from either the incoming or past-president to complete the President's term.
+The Executive Council is also free to call for an interim election.